 Day 2.
 Birding the Darwin environs

-We will spend the full day birding around Darwin, visiting monsoon forest where we will search for one of our first targets of the trip, Rainbow Pitta.
+We will spend the full day birding around Darwin.
+We’ll be visiting monsoon forest, where we will search for one of our first targets of the trip, Rainbow Pitta.
 We will also bird coastal habitats including tidal mudflats, mangroves, and coastal monsoon vine thickets for shorebirds, Red-headed Honeyeater, and other mangrove specialists.
 After a picnic lunch we will drop into several other habitats, including the George Brown Darwin Botanic Gardens and the Darwin Esplanade.
 Species we hope to encounter during our first day birding in the region include Rose-crowned Fruit Dove, Orange-footed Scrubfowl, Australasian Figbird, Bush Stone-curlew, Rufous Owl, Barking Owl, Tawny Frogmouth, Azure Kingfisher, Double-barred Finch, Red-collared Lorikeet, Blue-winged Kookaburra, and Brahminy Kite.

 Day 3.
-Darwin to Mary River
+Darwin to the Mary River

 A pre-dawn start sees us leaving Darwin, with morning birding at Fogg Dam Conservation Reserve.
 The wetland landscape here is stunning, and we will enjoy a picnic breakfast on the Adelaide River floodplain.
 Then we will spend time birding on the boardwalks, viewing platforms, and monsoon forest walks.
 Our next birding location is the Mary River region, where we will check into our accommodation in the late afternoon.
 Here we will enjoy birding within the tropical gardens and bush surrounding the grounds.